theimowski/talk-xslt-right-tool-for-job/slides/index.md

 ' biggest pains?
 ' solutions to some of the pains
 ' Main theme: Utilize new xslt features, think functional

 ---

+- data-background : images/unconventional.jpg

+' Note that we didn't stick to the conventional approach ' Influence of FP

+---